QuickBooks Blog

 No matter the size of your business or the industry you operate in, keeping track of key financial information is essential to long-term success.
 With the right financial information, you can make better business decisions, deal with issues early on, and lay the foundations for sustainable growth.

 Simply put, financial information is anything related to the financial activities and performance of a business.
-Most often, this information is collected through financial statements or reports that cover a specific aspect of a business’s finances, such as cash flow and profitability.
+This information is often collected through financial statements or reports covering a specific aspect of a business’s finances, such as cash flow and profitability.

 What is financial information used for?